Boebbel was a member of various bands and ensembles, of which the most important ones were Boebbel , Zak & Boebbel , and Psychotone.

 Some tapes of bootleg quality from rehearsals and live performances are circulating around, so if you're lucky you just might pick up one of these recordings.
 Some of the rehearsal tapes are just one long improvisation from the beginning till the end, as this was one of Boebbel's unorthodox ways of composing or constructing a song.

 Because of the content of his songs, it often happened that one of his performances was stopped by local authorities.
-Therefore he decided to concentrate exclusively on instrumental music: together with sax player Paul Van Laere he founded an instrumental jazzrock band called Psychotone around 1980.
+Therefore he decided to concentrate exclusively on instrumental music: together with sax player Paul Van Laere, a companion member of The New Peppers, he founded an instrumental jazzrock band called Psychotone around 1980.

 Boebbel en Paul Van Laere founded the jazzrock band Psychotone around 1980.
 The original line-up included Rick Boebbel (guitar, percussion), Paul Van Laere (saxes, flute), Erwin Van Handenhoven (piano, synthesizer), Marc Van Puyenbroeck (bass), and Frans De Jongh (drums).
 After the recording of a demo tape with arrangements of instrumental jazzrock standards, Boebbel and Van Laere decided to go their own way.
 Paul Van Laere and some of the former band members founded a new band, while Rick Boebbel continued with Psychotone Too .